Trevoh Chalobah

-Trevoh Tom Chalobah (born 5 July 1999) is a professional footballer who plays as a centre-back for club Chelsea.
+Trevoh Tom Chalobah (born 5 July 1999) is a professional footballer who plays as a centre-back for club Como.
 Born in Sierra Leone, he plays for the England national team.

-Chalobah is a centre back who joined Chelsea at the age of eight and progressed through the club's academy.
+Chalobah is a centre-back who joined Chelsea at the age of eight and progressed through the club's academy.
 He spent time out on loan with Ipswich Town, Huddersfield Town and French side Lorient.
 He made his senior debut for Chelsea in the 2021 UEFA Super Cup, helping the club lift the trophy following a penalty shoot-out win.

 He has represented England at various youth levels from under-16 to under-21 level.
 In 2017, he helped England win the 2017 UEFA European Under-19 Championship.

 Early life

 Trevoh Tom Chalobah was born on 5 July 1999 in Freetown, Sierra Leone.
 Chalobah moved to England at the age of two and grew up in Gipsy Hill in the London Borough of Lambeth.
 His older brother Nathaniel is also a footballer.